milanaryal/milanaryal.github.io/_posts/2015-02-11-integrating-social-meta-tags-into-jekyll.md

 - For Twitter, submit one of your example posts via the [Twitter card validator](http://cards-dev.twitter.com/validator){:rel="nofollow"}.
 - For Google+, test with the [rich snippets tester](http://www.google.com/webmasters/tools/richsnippets){:rel="nofollow"}.
 - If you use Pinterest a lot, you need to validate your rich pins by going to the [rich pin validator page](http://developers.pinterest.com/docs/rich-pins/validator/){:rel="nofollow"}.

-> **Update June 16th, 2020**
->
-> [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag){:rel="nofollow"}: A Jekyll plugin to add metadata tags for search engines and social networks to better index and display your site's content.